nikolanovoselec/m365-mcp-server-production/TECHNICAL.md

 - **`path`**: Relative to Microsoft Graph base URL, allowing the gateway to centralise origin logic.
 - **Metadata**: Supply user identifier, MCP tool name, and correlation IDs so that gateway logs support incident response and analytics.
+- **Gateway helpers**: Capture `env.AI.aiGatewayLogId` for the most recent call or invoke `env.AI.gateway("m365-egress-gateway").patchLog(...)` / `getLog(...)` when you need to append metadata or fetch request bodies ([binding methods](https://developers.cloudflare.com/ai-gateway/integrations/worker-binding-methods/)).
 - **Error Handling**: The worker should translate non-2xx responses into structured MCP errors, indicating whether the issue is policy (429/DLP) vs Graph-specific (403/401).

 ## 4. Access Awareness

+Cloudflare Access for SaaS issues the OAuth token that the worker presents on each request.
+If the worker later needs to call internal HTTP applications, configure `linked_app_token` policies so the same token is honoured downstream ([docs](https://developers.cloudflare.com/cloudflare-one/access-controls/applications/http-apps/mcp-servers/linked-apps/)).

 The worker can read Access-derived headers to enrich logs or enforce additional checks, for example: